 - Once awarded, students, parents, guardians, and school personnel understand that ongoing grade reports will be supplied to the Knott Scholarship office to monitor a scholar’s progress for the entire four years of the scholarship.

-- Newly designated Scholars will be asked to attend the 40th Anniversary Celebration of the Knott Scholarship Funds to be held on September 19, 2021, in Baltimore, to be officially recognized.
+- Newly designated Scholars will be required to attend the Knott Scholarship Funds Pinning Ceremony, to be officially recognized.
 Additional details to follow.

 - Students will be expected to complete an annual “Scholar Profile” and keep their contact information up to date.